 To initiate the investigation of a complaint under this procedure, the Reporter is encouraged to submit his or her complaint in writing to the Director or designee.
-A sample form is available at http://www.lesley.edu/diversity/office-equal-opportunity-and-inclusion/?terms=title%20ix.
+A sample form is available online at lesley.edu.

 If requested by the Reporter, the Director or designee will make a referral for assistance with writing the complaint.
 The Director or designee may decide to proceed with an investigation even if no written complaint is submitted.